nf-core/funcscan/docs/output.md

 </details>

-**comBGC** is a local module which summarizes the results of the **Biosynthetic Gene Cluster (BGC)** prediction tools (antiSMASH, deepBGC, GECCO) used in the pipeline into one comprehensive tabular summary with standardized headers.
+**comBGC** is a tool built for nf-core/funcscan which summarizes the results of the **Biosynthetic Gene Cluster (BGC)** prediction tools (antiSMASH, deepBGC, GECCO) used in the pipeline into one comprehensive tabular summary with standardized headers.

-**Note:** comBGC does not feature hmmer_hmmsearch at the moment.
+> ℹ️ comBGC does not feature `hmmer_hmmsearch` support.
+Please check the hmmsearch results directory.

 #### MultiQC